 Rosaceae, by genus: sage, lavender, thyme, mints, artemisia

 Medicinal: purgative, healing, calming, for the respiratory system, gynecological

-The garden is maintained by the Monastery Team, Lise-May Viment, the appointed garden, Woofers and volunteers from the valley.
+The garden is maintained and developed by Lise-May Viment, the appointed gardener and associate partner of the Monastery, Woofers and volunteers from the valley.

 Don't hesitate to ask for an exhibition guide at the Monastery's reception desk.